top of page

 Early in first year (fall of '76) I saw Cliff Erickson play at The Rat.
 The place was way over capacity, thick with smoke and everyone was singing along to him and his electric acoustic Ovation 12 string.
 He played all the songs I loved and everyone loved him.
 I remember sitting there with my friends thinking...
 "I could do that!!"

 And so...
 I did!!
-I got a job at The Rat ($250 for six nights!!) and started entertaining three six night weeks per term there.
+I got a job at The Rat in 1976 ($250 for six nights!!) and started entertaining three six night weeks per term there.
 I played there (at The Rat) until I graduated Chiro College in 1985.
 It was the first place I was really able to attract a great crowd of partiers... mostly friends from residence and their friends and their friends friends....

 Then, in 1977, my girlfirend at the time (Mary Jane) was attending Brock University in St. Catharines.
 I took my guitar down with me (it went everywhere...) and was sitting in one of the little residence lounges (they called it "The Knuckle") playing guitar for her.
 A small group of people slowly gathered and sat listening and singing along.
 One of the people in The Knuckle group was the Manager of the on campus pub, Alphie's Trough ("Alphie's"...
 Alphie was apparently the name of General Brock's Horse...).
 Bill (the manager guy) asked if I would like to play a few nights at Alphies.
 I agreed and the rest, as they say, is history.
 Brock didn't have a Cliff Erickson, so I was a unique thing to them.
 It was a ton of fun.

 Over the years, I played in Alphies to packed houses three "two to three nighters" per term from 1977 right through until Alphies closed (they turned it into a Faculty Club!!) in the late 90's.
 I even met my first wife at Alphie's Trough!
 The student Pub then moved to a new building on campus and became known as "Issac's".
 Huge room with a capacity near 500; almost 900 including the patio.
 I played to my biggest, rowdiest audiences ever in Issac's (especially 1991-1993)!!
 It was a great spot but never as much fun as Alphies.
-Alphies was a wooden Ski Lodge Style building on the side of the Niagara Escarpment with a main floor and a messanine level and nobody was more than 40 feet or so from the stage.
+Alphies was a wooden Ski Lodge Style building on the side of the Niagara Escarpment with a main floor and a mezzanine level and nobody was more than 40 feet or so from the stage.
 Like The Rat at McMaster, it was an incredible performance venue.

 CURRENCY...